Account Security

 - effect (string, required) - Define whether this permission should

-API Parameter and Wildcards
+API Parameters and Wildcards

-Each permission must include one or more API paths, with each path specified using the following format: Service:Operation
+Each permission statement must include one or more API paths, with each path specified using the following format: Service:Operation

 .